 Specifies additional channel information such as a long description of the channel or

 Specifies the custom channel type which is used for channel grouping.

-Note: By default, the Allow creating open channels option is turned on which means that open channels can be created by any user with Sendbird Chat SDK.
+Note: By default, the Allow creating open channels option is turned on which means that open channels and group channels can be created by any user with Sendbird Chat SDK.
 This may grant access to unwanted data or operations, leading to potential security concerns.
 To manage your access control settings, you can turn on or off each option in Settings > Application > Security > Access control list on Sendbird Dashboard.